goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

   Using BackupGnuCash is NOT a substitute for regular full system backups.
-  Most customisations, that are not held in the 3 files saved by this app, do not often change, so using BackupGnuCash say daily, along with say monthly full system backups, may be a reasonable backup strategy.
+  Most customisations, that are not held in the 3 files saved by this app, do not often change, so using BackupGnuCash say daily, along with say monthly full system backups, may be a reasonable GnuCash backup strategy.

+  BackupGnuCash is also useful for quick 1-off backups, say at end of month or end of year, or before doing a major chart of accounts restructure.

 - One-time setup of
   1. **Book**.